Football fans, welcome to the NFL betting section of Sports Bet Listings, your ultimate sports betting resource.

 Recent NFL Picks Articles

-The Dallas Cowboys will take on the New Orleans Saints at the Mercedes-Benz Superdome in New Orleans, Louisiana.
-The game is scheduled to kickoff at 8:30 PM.
-ET.
-Cowboys Vs
+The New England Patriots will take on the Denver Broncos in Sports Authority Field at Mile High Stadium in Denver, Colorado.
+The game is scheduled for kickoff at 8:30 PM.

 How to Place NFL Wagers